the-teachingRSE-project/competencies/competencies.md

 (e.g. [Junior vs. Senior RSE](https://competency.ebi.ac.uk/framework/bioexcel/3.0/profiles/compare/10115/10117)).

 Competencies can be divided into more fine-grained building blocks: knowledge, skills and abilities (KSAs).
-They can be organized in a taxonomy, and are also transferable, i.e. a KSA can be a pre-requisite to multiple competencies.
+They can be organised in a taxonomy, and are also transferable, i.e. a KSA can be a pre-requisite to multiple competencies.
 The Mastery Rubric for Bioinformatics [@Tractenberg2019] and the ELIXIR Data Stewardship Competency Framework for Life Sciences [@Scholtens2019]